peterpeterparker/daviddalbusco.com/src/blog/introducing-tie-tracker-a-simple-open-source-and-free-time-tracking-app.md

 ### Reporting

-For my company, I use a third party online accounting system to generate my client’s monthly bill.
+For my company, I use a third party online accounting system to generate my client’s bill.
 When I send these, I join a report of every worked hours I spent on the projects for the selected period.
 So far, I was editing these timesheets manually but fortunately, I can now extract these on demand directly from Tie Tracker 😄.

 * ✅ Export open invoices to XLSX timesheets
 * ✅ Weekly work summary